TigerPengPeng/user-meta-serializer/README.md

 # change serializer rules #

-for example: object normal serializer like this:
+# for example: object normal serializer like this #
     {
         "arrayIds": [
         6000,